-De-industrialization at a national level was an ongoing neo-liberal process of the decline of manufacturing, the concurrent emergence of free market globalisation, privatisation of water, electricity and telecommunications and underfunded public services.
-The destruction of Australia’s manufacturing base also happened in the oldest inner city-based plants in Melbourne and Geelong, where little new investment had occurred.
-The process was one where the manufacturing industries disappeared or survived by going to China.
-This decline of industrial capitalism, with its unravelling of the postwar economic economic order, was experienced as a series of shocks and destruction — a storm is blowing in from Paradise as Benjamin put it.
+What stood out was that de-industrialization was an ongoing process of the decline of manufacturing In Adelaide and the oldest inner city-based plants in Melbourne and Geelong, where little new investment had occurred.
+In this process the manufacturing industries disappeared decamped to China.
+Associated with this is the concurrent emergence of free market globalisation, privatisation of water, electricity and telecommunications and underfunded public services.
+This decline of industrial capitalism with its unravelling of the postwar economic economic order, was experienced as a series of shocks and destruction — a storm is blowing in from Paradise as Benjamin put it.

-This neo-liberal economic rationality emphasised creative destruction: the shift to an open economy within global modernity required the older manufacturing industry in Australia to decamp to China.
-China emerged as the new superpower, its economy boomed with low cost manufacturing, and it became Australia’s largest trading partner.
+A neo-liberal economic rationality emphasised creative destruction, the shift to an open economy China emerging as the new superpower with an economy that boomed with low cost manufacturing, and China becoming Australia’s largest trading partner.
 The mining states of Queensland and Western Australia became China’s quarries.
 Australia rolled in cash from the mining boom.
 John Howard promised us that we would be comfortable and relaxed, whilst undermining the welfare state, and starting the culture wars with its attacks on the public funding for a wide range of cultural institutions, including the Arts Council, public broadcasting, the humanities and the universities.

 The social democratic past of Dunstan had been sealed off.
 The experience of the present enters our bodies as a repetition of the same (of newness).
 It is not noticed as it is located within memory.
 The realist social documentary tradition had perished along with the ideas about humanitarian reform, and the ability of visual representation to capture reality.
 The social democratic past was a lost cause to be mourned, whilst living within the contradictory dynamics of change increasingly beyond our control.
 Though Australia in the 1970s -1980s had become a cosmopolitan nation that drew on various central and regional sources to create its own cultural dynamic, there was a sense of unease in being antipodean.

-Underlying this is Benjamin’s idea of mimesis, which is different from Plato’s idea of mimesis as simple imitation.
-Mimesis for Benjamin is a psychoanalytic term that refers to a creative engagement with an object.
+Thirdly, we can link this to Benjamin’s idea of mimesis.
+This is different from Plato’s idea of mimesis as simple imitation. since mimesis for Benjamin is a psychoanalytic term that refers to a creative engagement with an object.
 It alludes to a constructive reinterpretation of an original which becomes creative act in itself.
 It becomes a way of empathising with the world through imagination, which mediates between the unconscious and the conscious between dream and reality, thereby proving a way of accessing a reality that is not constrained by an instrumental view of the world.